nikumar1206/nikumar1206.github.io/public/post4.md

 ### Abstract Syntax Tree (AST) Generation

 Next, the interpreter generates an Abstract Syntax Tree (AST) from the tokens.
 The AST serves as a hierarchical representation of the syntactic structure of the source code.
-We can visualize this hierarchical representation by using the "ast" module in python.
+We can visualize this hierarchical representation by using the `ast` module in python.

 ```python
 import ast